Mountain Valley Pipeline: Project description

-The MVP project is a natural gas pipeline from northwestern West Virginia to southern Virginia retrieving its supply from the Marcellus and Utica shale sites.
-It is expected to provide two billion cubic feet of firm capacity per day.
-The pipeline is projected to span approximately 303 miles, and its route crosses the Appalachian Trail near Peters Mountain Wilderness in Virginia.
+The MVP project is a natural gas pipeline from northwestern West Virginia to southern Virginia receiving its supply from the Marcellus and Utica shale sites.
+It is able to provide up to two billion cubic feet of firm capacity per day.
+The pipeline spans approximately 303 miles, and its route crosses the Appalachian Trail near Peters Mountain Wilderness in Virginia.

 The MVP is owned by Mountain Valley Pipeline, LLC (MVP LLC), which is a joint venture between Equitrans Midstream, NextEra Energy Resources, Con Edison Transmission and other midstream partners.
 The MVP would be operated by Equitrans Midstream which is the majority owner.
 Equitrans Midstream was formed in a June 2020 merger.

 The MVP is an interstate pipeline so it is federally regulated by the Federal Energy Regulatory Commission under United States Natural Gas Act.
 State level ordinances also apply.
 In October 2015, MVP LLC applied for permits for the pipeline from FERC, and the regulatory commission issued the Final Environmental Impact Statement in June 2017.
 The pipeline's operation would be regulated by the Pipeline and Hazardous Materials Safety Administration (PHMSA).

 The evidence of a market demand and Federal Energy Regulatory Commission (FERC) Certificate policy requires at least 25 percent of the Mountain Valley Pipeline's capacity to deliver natural gas be met by service contract agreements in order to justify the need for the project.
 MVP LLC was able to secure these service contracts allowing them to proceed with the proposed project.
 The completed pipeline would have the ability to ship 2 million dekatherms (Dts) of natural gas per day for distribution, with a large quantity of that gas being produced from the Marcellus and Utica shale formations.